Rupesh-Narayan/europa-exploration-mission/README.md

 - cd europa-exploration-mission

 - Build the project
-  - mvn compile
+  - mvn package

 - Run the project
-  - mvn exec:java -Dexec.mainClass=com.maxhome.europa.EuropaMain
+  - cd target
+  - java -jar europa-exploration-mission-1.0-SNAPSHOT.jar

 You can provide input directly via the console or redirect input from a file.